Alex Albon: 2017: Rookie season and maiden podiums

 In 2017, Albon graduated to the FIA Formula 2 Championship, with ART.
 His teammate for the season would be Nobuharu Matsushita, who at the time was also signed as a development driver for McLaren.
-He made his debut in Bahrain, where he started in 9th place on the starting grid for the feature race and finished 6th.
-For the sprint race, Albon qualified 3rd on the grid, behind Luca Ghiotto and his teammate, Matsushita.
+He made his debut in Bahrain, where he started in ninth place on the starting grid for the feature race and finished sixth.
+For the sprint race, Albon qualified third on the grid, behind Luca Ghiotto and his teammate, Matsushita.
 However, mechanical problems forced Matsushita to start from the pitlane promoting Albon to second.
-Albon struggled for grip for the majority of the race and finished in 7th position.
+Albon struggled for grip for the majority of the race and finished in seventh position.

-At the Spanish round Albon placed 3rd on the provisional starting grid for the feature race.
-Charles Leclerc led into turn one, but found himself under fire from Ghiotto and Albon after locking up.
+At the Spanish round, Albon placed fifth on the provisional starting grid for the feature race.
+He made a strong start, moving to third behind Charles Leclerc and Ghiotto.
 Leclerc began to pull away from Ghiotto, who began to fall into the clutches of Albon, who subsequently made a move into turn one and took second place from Ghiotto.
-Leclerc pitted on lap seven, along with Matsushita, leaving Albon with the lead of the race.
-Sergio Canamasas ground to a halt on lap 10 owing to problems with the car.
-Despite this, he did not pull off the track to retire – instead remaining on the track and gesturing to the marshals asking for a push-start.
-The dangerous position of the car initially brought out the virtual safety car and eventually, the safety car itself.
-As the race resumed, Leclerc and Ghiotto began to scythe through the pack.
-Oliver Rowland eventually pressured Albon into a mistake to take the lead of the race, although both still had an impending pitstop to make.
-With the fresh rubber, Albon and Rowland were staging a comeback with both drivers challenging for the podium toward the latter stages of the race, Albon later finished the race in 5th position.
-In the sprint race, Albon started 4th on the grid and enjoyed a well-fought battle with Leclerc for the majority of the race and after battling for several laps, Leclerc finally passed Albon for fifth place.
-Later in the race however Albon dropped back, finishing the race in 8th position.
+Leclerc pitted on lap seven, leaving Albon with the lead of the race.
+After three-lap safety car period beginning on on lap 10, Oliver Rowland eventually pressured Albon into a mistake to take the lead of the race, although both still had an impending pitstop to make.
+With the fresh rubber, Albon and Rowland were staging a comeback with both drivers challenging for the podium toward the latter stages of the race.
+Albon finished the race in fifth position.
+In the sprint race, Albon started fourth on the grid and enjoyed a well-fought battle with Leclerc for the majority of the race and after battling for several laps, Leclerc finally passed Albon for fifth place.
+Later in the race however, Albon dropped back, finishing the race in eighth position.